AshwinParanjape/meticulous-ml/README.md

 ## Integration
-To integrate with your code, follow these steps
-1. Meticulous uses git to keep track of code state.
-If you aren't already using git, create a new local repository and commit your code to it
+To integrate with your code, follow these steps Meticulous uses git to keep track of code state.
+If you aren't already using git, create a new local repository and commit your code to it.

-Here's example code if you are using argparse
+Here are modifications to an example code (assumes you are using argparse)
 ```diff
 + from meticulous import Experiment